fffaraz/awesome-cpp/README.md

 * [ChaiScript](https://github.com/ChaiScript/ChaiScript/) - An easy to use embedded scripting language for C++.
 [BSD] [website](http://chaiscript.com/)
 * [Lua](http://www.lua.org/) - A minimal and fast scripting engine for configuration files and basic application scripting.
 [MIT]
 * [luacxx](https://github.com/dafrito/luacxx) - C++11 API for creating Lua bindings.
 [MIT]
-* [SWIG](http://www.swig.org/) - a wrapper/interface Generator that let you link your c++ code to Javascript, Perl, PHP, Python, Tcl and Ruby.
+* [SWIG](http://www.swig.org/) - A wrapper/interface Generator that let you link your c++ code to Javascript, Perl, PHP, Python, Tcl and Ruby.
 [GPL/Output not licensed]
 * [V7](https://github.com/cesanta/v7) - An embedded JavaScript engine.
 [GPLv2]
 * [V8](http://code.google.com/p/v8/) - A fast JavaScript engine by Google that can be embedded into any C++ application.
 [BSD]